Aruba–Curaçao–Bonaire cactus scrub: Flora and fauna

 Most of the terrain is sparsely vegetated with cactus scrub.
-Common species of cactus are dagger cactus (Stenocereus griseus), Peruvian apple cactus (Cereus repandus), Pilosocereus lanuginosus (which is endemic to this ecoregion), melon cactus (Melocactus), and prickly pear (Opuntia).
+Common species of cactus are dagger cactus (Stenocereus griseus), Peruvian apple cactus (Cereus repandus), Pilosocereus lanuginosus (which is endemic to this and the Paraguana xeric scrub ecoregions), melon cactus (Melocactus), and prickly pear (Opuntia).
 The columnar cactus can reach heights of 6 meters.
 Aloe vera is an important commercial plant.
 The national tree of Curaçao is the distinctive divi divi tree (Libidibia coriaria), which is often contorted by the trade winds on the coast.
 Interspersed with the cactus are scrub or small trees such as twisted acacia (Vachellia tortuosa).